Nova Scotia Nominee Program: International Graduate Entrepreneur Stream

-The International Graduate Entrepreneur (IGE) Stream is open to recent graduates of Nova Scotia post-secondary institutions who have already started or purchased a business in the province.
+The International Graduate Entrepreneur (IGE) Stream is open to recent graduates of a recognized university in Nova Scotia or the Nova Scotia Community College who have already started or purchased a business in the province.

-This stream functions on an Expression of Interest (EOI) system whereby candidates submit an EOI and are then awarded points based on a number of criteria.
+This Nova Scotia Nominee Program (NSNP) stream functions on an Expression of Interest (EOI) system whereby candidates submit an EOI and are then awarded points based on a number of criteria.
 The highest ranked candidates are invited to apply to the program by the NSNP.
 The IGE Stream targets international graduates who intend to reside permanently in the province while owning and actively managing a Nova Scotia business.

 This page will cover the following topics: